Summer Learning 2025

 Dear Families:

-This summer, your child can take advantage of our 2024 Summer School Program to achieve a number of academic goals.
-The program will begin June 17, 2024 and run through August 1, 2024.
-The 2024 High School Summer School Program is by invitation only for students who are currently in 9th through 11th grade who need credit recovery.
-Students currently in K-8th grades are by invitation only and have a documented learning loss according to 2023-24 school data.
+This summer, your child can take advantage of our 2025 Summer School Program to achieve a number of academic goals.
+The program will begin June 16, 2025 and run through July 31, 2025.
+The 2025 High School Summer School Program is by invitation only for students who are currently in 9th through 11th grade who need credit recovery.
+Students currently in K-3 grades are by invitation only and have a documented learning loss according to 2024-25 school data.
+The 2025 Hope STEAM Camp is by invitation only for students who are currently in 4th and 5th grades.

 It is the goal of our Summer School Program to provide extended learning opportunities beyond the regular school term.
 Extended learning time will enhance student achievement.
 The program will offer core academic instruction for students who need to recover credits or support learning loss.
 Part of the elementary experience is partnered with Outdoor Discovery Center.